Polar hairs of mixed-parity nodal superconductors in Rarita-Schwinger-Weyl metals

 \emph{Parity}.~The angular functions $a^\nu_\rho$ allow us to pin the parity (${\mathcal P}$) of each paired state, under which $\theta \to \pi-\theta$, $\phi \to \pi+\phi$ [Table~\ref{tab:pairingsymmetry}].
 For any $\alpha$, the $s$-wave $\Delta_0$ pairing is even under ${\mathcal P}$.
 The remaining five paired states correspond to mixed-parity pairings when $\alpha=0$, as $a^\nu_1$ ($a^\nu_{2,3}$) is (are) odd (even) under parity for $\nu=1,\cdots, 5$.
-For $\alpha=4/7$, parity eigenstates fragment into two sectors, and $\Delta_4$ ($\Delta_{1,2,3,5}$) pairing(s) is (are) even (odd) under ${\mathcal P}$.
+For $\alpha=4/7$, parity eigenstates fragment into two sectors, and $\Delta_4$ ($\Delta_1$, $\Delta_2$, $\Delta_3$, and $\Delta_5$) pairing(s) is (are) even (odd) under ${\mathcal P}$.
 The parity mixing or fragmentation of the paired states \emph{solely} stems from the linear band dispersion of RSW quasiparticles, captured by $\vec{k}$-linear terms [Eq.~(\ref{eq:RSWHamil})] that are odd under ${\mathcal P}$.
-Therefore, paired states inherit parity from the normal state~\cite{pairingsymmnormalst:1, pairingsymmnormalst:2}, which we further justify from counterexamples in Luttinger materials.
+Therefore, paired states inherit parity from the normal state~\cite{pairingsymmnormalst:1, pairingsymmnormalst:2}, which we further justify from their even-parity counterparts in Luttinger materials, where the normal-state Hamiltonian is described in terms of even-parity $d$-wave harmonics [Eq.~\eqref{eq:luttingerhamil}] and consequently all the six local pairings are even under parity ($s$-wave or $d$-wave) [Eq.~\eqref{eq:luttingerpairing}].